acehoss/IFR1-FlyWithLua/README.md

 figuring out how to write Lua, how to read and write USB HID data, and how the IFR-1 works under the hood.

-I am an accomplished software engineer in other languages, but Lua is new to me and I don't really know Lua development conventions.
-I didn't spend a lot of time making the script beautiful or clean.
-My priority was to get the device usable so I could do some flying.
-So if you look at it and think it's crap, it is. *But* it does work, and you can use it as a starting point for something better.
-The key thing is that it shows how to read the button and knob values, and how to write to the LEDs.

 ## Install
 1. Install [FlyWithLua](https://forums.x-plane.org/index.php?/files/file/38445-flywithlua-ng-next-generation-edition-for-x-plane-11-win-lin-mac/)
 2. Download and copy `octavi-ifr-1.lua` into FlyWithLua's `Scripts` directory.